-For refined voicing, hammers must be glued to the shank at the correct angle so that they will be perpendicular to the string when they strike it, which is the same thing as saying that the mass of the hammer arcs directly upward from rest to the striking point, centered on the hammershank.
+For refined voicing, hammers must be glued to the shank at the correct angle so that they will be perpendicular to the string when they strike it (somewhat compromised in hammers with an angled bore), which is the same thing as saying that the mass of the hammer arcs directly upward from rest to the striking point, centered on the hammershank.
 I will refer to this as "squaring the hammer" to the shank.

 Refining this angle is done by heating shanks and twisting them.
 The most precise and efficient method I have found begins by raising a hammer between its neighbors so that the shank is level with the crowns.
 Center the shank (plus hammer molding) between the two crowns, using a flange spacing tool if possible, or loosening the screw and retightening if necessary.
 This must be done very precisely, with the eye positioned so as to sight exactly between the two crowns, at the same angle as the hammers are hung.
 You should not see more of the side of one hammer than the other.
 The eye can judge quite well when the distances are equal.
 A dark backdrop is helpful (a fallboard works well).
 The hammer being raised must be held in place with a very light and sensitive touch, so that it isn't being forced to one side or the other by the finger.
+The concept to keep in mind is that the center of the shank should be centered between the neighboring hammers, which are simply points of reference.

-Then drop the hammer to resting position.
+Then drop the hammer to rest position (hammer shanks should be supported on a straight edge).
 See whether its crown is centered between the neighboring crowns.
 It will be pretty obvious if it is not.
 Heat the shank and twist to correct.
 Then repeat the steps to be certain, raising it to check that it was well centered, then lowering and checking again.